ericspod/Eidolon/INSTALLATION.md

 # Installation Requirements

+These are the instructions for installing the necessary components to run Eidolong from a git checkout.
 Eidolon works currently in Windows (7 definitely, maybe 8 and 10) and Linux (Ubuntu 12.*, 14.*), and OS X 10.8+. iOS and Android are tentative possibilities.

 For all platforms it requires: